Nishko/javaAssignment/README.md

 # JavaAssignment: An Angular-based Chat Application

 This is a chat application built with Angular, featuring user authentication, group chats, and admin features.

+By Rowan Anderson
+s5092185

 ## Table of Contents